When I was a young man, I wanted to change the world.

 As you reflect on this framework, consider your role in each of these systems.
 Where do you hold the most power to influence choices?

-For most people, that will be in their role as a person in control of their own choices, and maybe with the ability to influence their household’s choices.
+For most people, that will be in their role as a person in control of their own and their household’s choices.
 That’s likely the most effective place to start your climate action plan.

 The first step to take climate action at the household level is to measure and understand your carbon footprint.
 Here are two things you can do to get started: